Regular ways to trigger pipelines

 An already existing pipeline can be retriggered by the retrigger script.

-Pipelines for Fedora build systems can be retriggered or created by the brew trigger script.
+Pipelines for Fedora build systems can be retriggered or created by the koji trigger script.
 The task ID is obtained via the CLI instead of the message bus.

 Bot testing done by